HannaKi/Harjoittelumuistiinpanot/README.md

 # Adapting the run_qa.py to paraphrase detection

-1.
-in the training parameters set:
+1. In the training parameters set:
 --pad_to_max_length False \

 in the run_qa.py from line 121: